keijoraamat/laser_beacon/README.md

 ## Getting started

-The beacon part is written for Micropython.
-Easiest way to get started is installing probably Thonny [https://thonny.org/](https://thonny.org/)
+The beacon part is written for ESP-IDF.

 The recieving part should run with any Python 3 interpretator.
 Only one pacage, Bleak [https://pypi.org/project/bleak/](https://pypi.org/project/bleak/), needs to be installed.